-Specialising in precision engineering and sheet metal fabrication, the company worked from its Wellington Street premises near Aberdeen Harbour for the last 38 years.
+James Aiken Engineering Solutions made its name specialising in precision engineering and sheet metal fabrication.
+The company operated from its Wellington Street premises near Aberdeen Harbour from the early days of the oil and gas industry.

 After significantly outgrowing its harbour-based office and workshops, James Aiken commenced a new chapter in its history in 2015 after it cut the ribbon on a new £1million base in the city’s Bridge of Don.